faroub/TahakomAVRLib/README.md

 * Adapt the CMakeLists.txt parameters to your system configuration:
     * AVR chip used
     * AVR CPU frequency
     * Baude rate for serial communication
     * Programmer type
     * Flash port name
 * Change compiler flags if necessary

- and execute the following steps (shown):
+ and execute the following steps (shown for the [Blink a Led](applications/BlinkLed) application:

 ### Linux